Ouma487/Inpainting_project/README.md

 - `Exemplar_Based_Inpainting_for_Object_Removal_and_Image_Restoration.pdf`: A detailed report summarizing the methods used and the results achieved.

-- `Synthetic_images.ipynb`: A Jupyter notebook demonstrating the application of the inpainting method to synthetic images.

 - `LICENSE`: The GNU General Public License v3.0 under which this project is licensed.